 Furthermore, age of arrival is a legitimate substitute for age at first exposure if we assume that learners start to acquire the second language in question from the moment of their arrival in the host country.
 Van der Slik (2010) argued that this approach would be inaccurate for English as an additional language, given the prominent position of English worldwide in secondary and even primary education.
 In contrast, Dutch is not part of school curricula across the world, except for Belgium and some schools in the area of Germany bordering the Netherlands.
 Because Dutch courses in German schools are rare, we decided that we do not need to control for this situation explicitly.
 Indeed, our findings remain qualitatively the same when we exclude all L1 German speakers from the analysis.
 The majority of learners will start learning Dutch shortly before or after their arrival.
 We calculated age at the time of arrival in the Netherlands based on registration data for year of birth and questionnaire answers for year of arrival.
 The average age of arrival was 31.09 (sd 6.29).
 The average age of arrival was normally distributed across L1s.

 Length of residence.
-In this study, we are primarily interested in age-related decline and language background, but these effects may be intertwined with the role of exposure.
-Length of residence (LoR) is a common measure that provides a very rough estimation of the degree of exposure to the target language (Flege, 2018b; Higby & Obler, 2016).
+In this study, we are primarily interested in age-related decline and language background, but these effects may be intertwined.
+Length of residence (LoR) is a measure that can reflect a number of different relevant factors.
+It is not a direct measure of the degree of exposure to the target language (Flege, 2018b; Higby & Obler, 2016).
 Numeric measures of language exposure necessarily simplify differences across e.g. social contexts or exposure changes over the years.
 We control for length of residence in our analyses because of its interrelatedness with age of arrival and age-related decline.
 The number of years since arrival in the Netherlands was calculated based on the year of the exam and self-reported year of arrival.
 Average length of residence was 3.92 (sd 3.91)

 Length of full-time daily education.
 From 1995 until 2006, the questionnaire asked about learners’ education using a side-by-side matrix question.
 Learners were asked to mark which type of education they had had (elementary, secondary, or tertiary schooling) by filling in for how many years they had been enrolled, in which country, and whether or not they had graduated.
 Based on this information, we were able to estimate how many years learners had had daily education from six years of age onwards.
 In the present study, we condensed years of education according to the coding scheme used from 2006 onwards.
 The question about learners’ education was altered in 2006 and now asks more directly how many years learners have had formal daily education from six years of age onwards.
 Possible answering categories are: 1) 0 to 5 years; (8.0%); 2) 6 to 10 years; (6.7%); 3) 11 to 15 years; (45.3%); 4) 16 years or more.
 (39.8%).
 Average category of education was 3.17 (sd 0.87).
 The portion of learners with less than 10 years of education is highest for Armenian (32%) and Somali (31%) speakers, and lowest for Hungarian (5%) and Bosnian (5%) speakers.
 For all L1s, most learners have a daily education of more than 10 years.
 The portion of lower educated learners correlates most strongly with phonological distance (r = .39, p < .001).
 The variance inflation factor for daily education is unproblematic however (VIF of 1.05).